YDrall/alp-urls/README.md

 │   └── internal         # "internal" is a "Python subpackage"
 │       ├── __init__.py  # makes "internal" a "Python subpackage"
 │       └── admin.py     # "admin" submodule, e.g. import app.internal.admin
+│── requirements.in      # List of all the package dependecies.
+It's a manual list of all top level packages.
+Please don't write the pip freeze output in it.
+│── requirements.txt     # It's an auto generated list of packages and dependent packages created via `pip-compile --output-file=- > requirements.txt`
 ```
 * Releases